Rainbow Dash: Equestria Girls alternate version

+Rainbow Dash's human counterpart in My Little Pony: Equestria Girls.

 Rainbow Dash's human counterpart appears in the Equestria Girls spin-off franchise as an athletic student of Canterlot High School.
 In the first film, Pinkie Pie states that she is the captain of every sports team at the school.
 Rainbow Dash is also the founder, lead vocalist, electric guitarist and songwriter of her friends' band The Rainbooms, introduced in the second film, and obtains superhuman speed as her geode power in the fourth film.

 Development

+Faust's original sketch of Rainbow Dash for the FiM pitch bible in 2008, where she had a different cutie mark and was originally called Firefly.

 Ashleigh Ball provided the voice of Rainbow Dash.

 Rainbow Dash is an impetuous Pegasus pony who doesn't think things through in the same way as Twilight Sparkle.
 She's more of an "act first and ask questions later" type.
 She's confident most of the time, acting without questioning herself.
 You don't see much of Rainbow Dash's house, because she doesn't stay still for very long...
 I think that it's a testament to the clearly defined characters that Lauren established that helps inform all of this stuff moving forward.
 Because they are so uniquely defined, those choices become a lot more obvious.